Data-driven sustainability: Using data to drive change

 • Conserve resources and minimize waste

-First steps toward a sustainable future
+Stepping towards a sustainable future

-1. Define industry-specific goals: It’s critical to take an industry-led approach.
+1. Define industry-specific goals: It's critical to take an industry-led approach.
 Enterprises should lay out sustainability objectives that are right for their business and industry to achieve the most significant results.
+To do this, you need a partner who understands your industry as well as how technology can be applied to achieve your ESG objectives

 By following these steps, purpose-led companies can support their communities, improve diversity and inclusion, and build more ethical business practices.
-And through technology and analytics, enterprises are bringing positive change to their broader ecosystems while strengthening their competitive advantages.

 Purpose leads to profits